kencarb/perf-coding/stop_start_ec2_db.md

 * Manipulating ASG (auto scaling group) parameters
 * Ability to stop a running RDS – this appears to also preserve the DB state without having to drop all connections and perform a snapshot

-The CLI commands are not blocking, and thus may be implemented via Lambda.
+The CLI commands are non-blocking, and thus may be implemented via Lambda.
 The code given below is nominally Python 2.7 version, but should work with version 3.n as well:

 ```
 import os